jperezdelafuente/testing-java-junit5/README.md

 ## Setup
 ### Requirements
 * Should use Java 11 or higher.
 Previous versions of Java are un-tested.
+* Use Maven 3.5.2
+  * mvnw clean test (for unitary test)
+  * mvnw clean verify (for unitary and integration test)
-* Use Maven 3.5.2 or higher or use Gradle 4.10.2 or higher
+* Use Gradle 4.10.2 or higher
+  * gradlew clean test (for unitary and integration test)